etcd-io/etcd/Documentation/runtime-configuration.md

 * To decrease from 5 to 3 you will make two remove operations

 All of these examples will use the `etcdctl` command line tool that ships with etcd.
-If you want to use the member API directly you can find the documentation [here](other_apis.md).
+If you want to use the members API directly you can find the documentation [here](members_api.md).

 ### Update a Member